 |College Specialist Assessment Fees||$6,000-$11,000|

 |College Placement Fees (for the period of supervision)||$8,000-$24,000|

 Further, if you are required to undertake further exams there will be a cost for this as well.
 As an example, RACS charges an exam fee of $8,495.

 The Cost of Your Time and Effort.

-To all of this cost, you will need to factor in the cost of your own time.
+For all of this financial cost, you will also need to factor in the cost of your own time.
 It takes a lot of effort and persistence to deal with the paperwork and track down the records you need.